ThePansmith/KCP/Progression.md

 # Broad Overview of planned progression for the pack
+This is more of a planning/idea area than a design document, so material found here may be outdated as the pack as worked on.
+Detailed progression planning will take place in quest book
 ## Spawn
 * Player gets armour and food via quest.
 * Get basic tools and whatnot